Seagate/cortx-hare/rfc/7/README.md

 ### EVENT: `hax` gets error when sending message to Mero process

-DETECTED BY: hax
+DETECTED BY: `hax`

-REACTION (EES):
-- Hax logs an error.
+REACTION: `hax` logs an error.

-### EVENT: Mero client crashes
+### EVENT: node crashes

-XXX
+DETECTED BY: Consul

+REACTION: Consul node state changes.

+CHAIN REACTION: Pacemaker, which is polling nodes' state information from the Consul, learns about the node crash and does the failover.